 Taking deep breaths tells your brain it’s time to slow down and relax, while meditation has shown to help your brain release serotonin, a chemical messenger that helps elevate your mood and keep anxiety at bay.
 The best thing about these techniques is that they can be done absolutely anywhere, require zero equipment, and start helping immediately.

 Reading a book you already know the ending to or watching a movie or TV show that you can almost quote line-for-line might seem like a waste of time to some, but experts say it has real benefits when it comes to destressing.
 In fact, the predictability of the storyline and plot progression can bring us to a place of peace and calm.
 Anybody up for a Friends marathon or a few episodes of Sponge Bob?

 Stress snacking is a real thing, as is losing sleep when things seem a little chaotic.
 The issue with that is that although yummy treats may make you feel better in the moment, all the sugar, salt, and empty calories in junk food can leave you feeling even more jittery—and a lack of sleep can lead to increased feelings of worry, doubt, and irritation.
 So instead of literally feeding the problem, help make it better by focusing on nutritious, real foods at meal times and by making sure to keep bedtimes regular and on the early-side when possible.

-There’s a reason why coloring books are having such a moment!
-Studies have shown that 45 minutes of creative activity—like crafting, drawing, or collaging—can reduce stress hormones in your body.
+Studies have shown that 45 minutes of creative activity—like coloring, crafting, drawing, or collaging—can reduce stress hormones in your body.
 Not feeling super artsy?
 Journaling or creative writing can have the same effect.

 Of course, if you or your daughter are dealing with ongoing or major anxiety, depression, or generally upset feelings, there are people in your community who can help.
 Not sure who to turn to?
-Reach out to your girl’s school counselor for local resources.
+Reach out to your primary health care provider for local resources.